vlang/vsl/examples/plot_histogram/README.md

 # Example - plot_histogram 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for showing how to create a histogram.

 ## Instructions